-The city or county supporting the LEA must pledge its full faith and credit and unlimited taxing power to the Authority for the repayment of its loans.
+The local government supporting the LEA must pledge its full faith and credit and unlimited taxing power to the Authority for the repayment of its loans.
 Should the LEA/local government fail to repay its loan timely, the Authority is authorized to intercept the local government's unobligated state-shared taxes.

 Qualified School Construction Bonds Program Debt Ratings.
-As of the fiscal year ended June 30, 2020, the Authority's QSCB program is rated Aa2, AA+, and AA by Moody's Investors Service, Inc., S&P Global Ratings, and Fitch Ratings, respectively.
+As of the fiscal year ended June 30, 2021, the Authority's Series 2009 QSCB were rated Aa2 and AA+ by Moody's Investors Service, Inc. and S&P Global Ratings respectively, and the Series 2010 QSCB were rated Aa2, AA+, and AA, by Moody's Investors Service, Inc., S&P Global Ratings, and Fitch Ratings, respectively.